Axia-Tech/AXIA-wiki/docs/learn/learn-comparisons-cosmos.md

 allows developers to compose FRAME's pallets by adding custom modules and configuring the parameters and initial storage values for the chain.

-> Note: AXIASolar can support an STF written in any language, so long as it compiles to its
+> Note: AXIACoin can support an STF written in any language, so long as it compiles to its
 > meta-protocol Wasm.
 Likewise, it could still use the Substrate client (database, RPC, networking,
 > etc.); it only needs to implement the primitives at the interface.

 ## Conclusion

-AXIASolar was designed on the principle that scalability and interoperability require shared validation logic to create a trust-free environment.
+AXIACoin was designed on the principle that scalability and interoperability require shared validation logic to create a trust-free environment.
 As more blockchains are developed, their security must be cooperative, not competitive.
-Therefore, AXIASolar provides the shared validation logic and security processes across chains so that they can interact knowing that their interlocutors execute within the same security context.
+Therefore, AXIACoin provides the shared validation logic and security processes across chains so that they can interact knowing that their interlocutors execute within the same security context.